Accessible Science Equipment

 Puffy paints and waxed string can be used to add dimension and tactility to flat lines or drawings for students with visual impairments and are often available in craft stores.

-Magnifying devices are commonly available in optical shops and bookstores.
+Magnifying devices increase the size of text and images and are commonly available in optical shops, bookstores, and online.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs such as those in science, engineering, mathematics, and technology.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 DO-IT is a collaboration of UW Information Technology and the Colleges of Engineering and Education at the University of Washington.